mdolab/pyoptsparse/doc/install.rst

 Building
 --------

-The recommended approcah to using pyOptSparse is to install inplace.
+The recommended approach to using pyOptSparse is to install inplace.
 This does not require root access.
 From the ``pyoptsparse`` directory run::